Love it or despise it, OSB is here to stay. But how well suited is OSB for flooring or subflooring? Are there any better options available?

 Floor covering (or finish floor) is the term for the topmost, eventual floor--the floor that you walk on and see.
 Laminate, luxury vinyl, and ceramic tile are examples of floor coverings.

 OSB is generally unsuited as a floor covering:

 - Appearance: OSB is not attractive enough to serve as a floor covering.
-Not only is the chip-board appearance unattractive, the surface is often marked with grid lines and manufacturer markings.
+Not only is the chip-board appearance unattractive, but the surface is also often marked with grid lines and manufacturer markings.

 - Painting Difficult: Paint does not take well to OSB.
-Nonetheless, it is can be painted.
+Nonetheless, it can be painted.

-OSB subfloor is mostly serves as a base under the finish floor (hardwood, engineered wood, vinyl tile, etc.) and even below the underlayment, in some cases.
+OSB subfloor is mostly serving as a base under the finish floor (hardwood, engineered wood, vinyl tile, etc.) and even below the underlayment, in some cases.

 Other OSB Negatives